robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 ### Data Warehousing
 The separate database analytics is run on is tcalled a **data warehouse**.

 The data warehouse contains a read-only copy of the data in all the various OLTP (online transaction processing) systems.

 Data is sent to the warehouse in either a periodic data dump or a continuous stream of updates.
+It's transformed into an analysis-friendly schema, cleaned up, and then loaded.
+This process is known as **Extract-Transform-Load** (ETL).